JackStewart808/Stockton-TSP-Project/Documentation/TICS-FInal-Report.md

     - Traveling Salesperson Problem (TSP Problem)
     - A Distance Calculator
 - The roles of the Software are:
-    - Maven
-    - Floyd-Warshall
-    - TSP
+    - **Maven**: A Project Managment and build tool that simplifies and automates different processes, including downloading dependicies that might be needed for the project to run.
+    - **Floyd-Warshall**: A progamming algorithm that finds the shortest paths between all pairs of vertices in a weighted graph, handling positive or negative edge weights.
+It will then return a distance matrix containing the shortest path and their lengths between each vertices that were used in the graph.
+    - **TSP**: Otherwise known as the 'Travelling Salesperson Problem', this is also an algorithm to find the shortest possible route, but visits a node only *once* before returning to the starting node.
+This, combined with the Floyd-Warshall Algorithm will show the shortest possible lengths between nodes and the fastest possible route throughout campus.
-    - The Distance Calculator calculates the distance that a person will need to travel from the Lattitude and Longitude and changes it to feet for the User.
+    - **The Distance Calculator**: This calculates the distance that a person will need to travel from the Lattitude and Longitude and changes it to feet for the User.
-- How do they interact?
-- Diagram is useful**

 ## Conclusion: